What is an Open Badge?

 What is Open Badge Passport?

-Open Badge Passport is an online service where badge earners can easily receive, organize and share their Open Badges.
+Open Badge Passport is an online service where badge earners can easily receive, organise and share their Open Badges.
 The service is free for personal use.

 Is Open Badge Passport the only service where you can accept badges?